icl-rocketry/PyConfluenceToWikijs/README.md

 Based loosely on [this tool by gkpln3](https://github.com/gkpln3/ConfluenceToWikiJS), though ported to python, and with enhanced capability.

-Planned features:
+Features:

- - Preserved page hierarchy
+ - Preserved page hierarchy, converted to use folders
- - Working titles
+ - Files renamed to their title rather than just their ID
  - Working links between pages
- - Working and organised images
+ - Working images
- - Either automatically transferred page attachments, or at least simplified
+ - Working non-image attachments (though no previews)
+ - HTML not formatted as a single line (which is what confluence does by default)
+ - Metadata (page edit times) preserved, and saved to the footer of each page

 [Documented here](https://wiki.imperial.ac.uk/display/IRW/Confluence+to+Wiki.js+Conversion) (on old wiki for now!)